MontpellierRessourcesImagerie/microglia-analyzer/README.md

 ![Python Version](https://img.shields.io/badge/Python-3.9|3.10|3.11-blue?logo=python)
 ![Unit tests](https://img.shields.io/github/actions/workflow/status/MontpellierRessourcesImagerie/microglia-analyzer/test_and_deploy.yml?logo=pytest&label=tests)

+# What is it?

-A Napari plugin allowing to detect and segment microglia on fluorescent images.
+A Napari plugin that allows for the segmentation and detection of microglia on fluorescent images.

 It consists in:
-- Detecting the microglia with a YOLOv5 model.
+- Segmenting the microglia with a UNet2D model.
-- Segmenting them with a UNet model.
+- Create classified bounding-boxes with a YOLOv5.
 - Using some morphology to extract metrics such as:
     - The total length
     - The length of the longest path